Children's Training Centre (CTC)

 THE REFUGEE EXPERIENCE IN MALAYSIA

-A refugee is one who is displaced or who has opted to flee their native homeland.
-This is normally due to civil unrest, armed conflict, racial and religious persecution, or expulsion either by the state or hostile agents.
+A refugee is someone who has been displaced or who has chosen to flee their homeland, often due to civil unrest, armed conflict, racial or religious persecution, or forced expulsion by the state or hostile groups.
+These individuals seek safety, stability, and the hope of rebuilding their lives in a new place.

 For more information on asylum seekers and refugees, visit UNHCR.